 In response to these problems, scholars, institutions and libraries have come together to explore alternative models for disseminating research as widely as possible.
 Open access journals, in which authors, funders, foundations, and now institutions, underwrite journal publication costs, is the model supported by the Compact for Open-Access Publishing Equity, with the goal of providing unrestricted access to scientific and medical literature for all who need or want it.

-Why did MSKCC join the Compact for Open-Access Publishing Equity?
+Why did Memorial Sloan Kettering join the Compact for Open-Access Publishing Equity?

 Be an Advocate